charlotteliang/prompt-manager/SETUP_FIREBASE_PROMPT.md

 **If you already have an existing Firebase project or web app:**

 ```
-Connect the app with app ID [Your App ID]
+Connect Firebase app ID [Your App ID] with this app.
 ```

 ### Step 2: Add Firestore Database